Langston Golf Course: Course description

-Building the course
+Development

 John Mercer Langston, Howard University law professor and namesake of the golf course.

 The first D.C. golf course which allowed people of color to play was the municipally owned Lincoln Memorial Golf Course, which opened on June 8, 1924.
 The course, which had only nine holes, extended from west of the Lincoln Memorial north along the Potomac River to about 27th Street NW.
 In 1925, the all-black Riverside Golf Club was organized to promote play on the new course.
 Some members split off from this club six months after its formation to organize the Citizens Golf Club, which later changed its name to the Capital City Golf Club in 1927 and the Royal Golf Club in 1933.
 The Capital City/Royal club began advocating for expanded facilities for the burgeoning number of African American golfers in the city, and requested that the federal government (which operated all five golf courses in the city limits) construct a new 18-hole course for blacks to play at.
 In 1927, John Langford, a prominent black architect in the city, petitioned the federal government to build the course on the new Anacostia Park, which was being built on both banks of the Anacostia River from material dredged from the riverbottom.
 Over the next several years, African American golfers in the city and surrounding areas held rallies, attended hearings, wrote letters, and lobbied Congress and executive branch officials to build the new course in Anacostia Park.

 In 1934, government officials met with representatives of the black golfing community, including members of the Royal Golf Club, and agreed to build the new course in Anacostia Park.
 Over the next five years, club members, golfers, and government officials worked to identify a site and construct the course.
 The first nine holes of Langston Golf Course were built on the north end of Kingman Island in 1939.
 The Civilian Conservation Corps and the Works Project Administration constructed the course.
 Construction began in 1936 and was nearing completion in February 1938, with an anticipated completion date of mid-1939.